obihughes/omega-planner/docs/structure.md

 - `components/meals` – Meal planning components (see `MealPlanner`)

 #### `/lib`
 Core library code and utilities that are fundamental to the application's functionality.
-This includes database configurations, authentication setup, and other core services.

 #### `/utils`
 Helper functions, custom hooks, and utility functions that are used across different parts of the application.